-Nested submodules in Git
+Nested Submodules in Git

-I’m currently working on a project which has been split into a number of distinct parts, and as a result we have a number of seperate Git repositories of code for the project.
+I'm currently working on a project which has been split into a number of distinct parts, and as a result we have a number of separate Git repositories of code for the project.
 We decided to use submodules to manage these dependencies, and set it up so that the four repositories were nested, one inside the other, inside the other, inside the other.

 When working with nested submodules, its a little bit of a pain to get all of the submodules checked out, and updated (assuming you want your projects to update as each dependant submodule changes).
 Lewis and I put our heads together and came up with this solution.